christophejunke/sdl2-event-loop/README.md

     is only meaningful when used in conjunction with the `:WAIT` method (the blocking wait operation terminates after TIMEOUT milliseconds).

+Note that there is no `:BACKGROUND` flag, the event loop must be run in a thread/context where SDL2 is initialized.

 When METHOD is `:WAIT` with a non-NIL `:TIMEOUT`, or when METHOD is `:POLL`, then `EVENT-TYPE` might be `:IDLE`.